ananis25/product-search/notes.md

 - Recommendation based on explicit product attributes rather than collaborative filtering
   - Unlike consumables/clothes/media, the product attributes for a phone or laptop are ummm.. more _objective_?
 For ex, aesthetic of a particular sneakers line is sort of nebulous, so it needs to be modeled using aggregated shopping data.
 Say, clustering user profiles with similar purchases.
 Whereas, the utility of electronic purchases can be better decomposed into product specifications, like battery life and camera quality.
   - Electronic purchases are expensive, so the cost of a sub-optimal recommendation is high.
 Also, people don't buy them very often, so I am curious how much signal can be derived from sparse purchase data.
-For ex, shopping search results over-index on popularity when ranking.
+For ex, shopping search results over-index on popularity when ranking ("similar users also bought this").

 - Serializable search state
   - People often seek recommendations from friends, so tracking user supplied responses as an attribute-value map makes sharing easy.
 However, I don't know if there is randomization/A-B testing involved since the ranked results will show up differently in that case.